AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 ## What are Packages? {#what-are-packages}

-A package is a zip file holding repository content in file-system serialization form, called vault serialization.
-This provides an easy-to-use and easy-to-edit representation of files and folders.
+A package is a zip file holding repository content in file-system serialization form, called vault serialization, providing an easy-to-use and easy-to-edit representation of files and folders.
 Content included in the package is defined by using filters.

 A package also contains vault meta information, including the filter definitions and import configuration information.
 Additional content properties, which are not used for package extraction, can be included in the package, such as a description, a visual image, or an icon.
 These additional content properties are for the content package consumer and for informational purposes only.